KelvinLinBU/NewsAIdProject/README.md

 **Simplicity at Its Core:** With NewsAId, creating a detailed news article is as simple as filling out a brief form.
 Users need only select the desired style and length, and provide a few key details about the content they want covered.

 **Fully Customizable Content:** Tailor your news articles to meet specific needs with adjustable user inputted parameters.
-Whether it’s a concise summary or an in-depth report, NewsGen AI writes with precision and flair, adhering strictly to the input parameters.
+Whether it’s a concise summary or an in-depth report, NewsAId writes with precision and flair, adhering strictly to the input parameters.

 **Effortless Sharing:** Once your custom article is crafted, sharing it is just a click away.
-NewsGen AI includes built-in functionality to seamlessly distribute your news across various platforms, making it easier than ever to keep your audience informed.
+NewsAId includes built-in functionality to seamlessly distribute your news across various platforms, making it easier than ever to keep your audience informed.

 # How do I start?
 It's very simple!
 First, clone this repository, and open this in your IDE of choice.